mrjoseph/Marvel-Comics/README.md

 ### Todos

-* Write Tests!.
+* Write Tests.
-wanted to focus more on learning to combine Apollo with NextJS and Material UI for this task.
-Testing libraries I would like to learn include Cypress, React Testing Library
+wanted to focus on learning how to combine Apollo with Next.JS and Material UI for this task.
+Testing libraries I would like to look at in the future include Cypress and React Testing Library.
 * Clean up duplication
 * Fix server side rendering of query
 * Set up a CI CD and AWS to gain experience and exposure for future projects